KUL-RSDA/AquaCrop/README.md

 <img src="https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcSEmcLG0zbWXIaLClg09v77ZccbFH_zuDVRbH-eBLxAdmcZ4nZ7" align="right" width="200px">

-AquaCrop v7.0 and higher versions are released as open-source Fortran code, developed at KU Leuven and the Food and Agriculture Organization (FAO) of the United Nations (FAO and KU Leuven copyright), and based on the original AquaCrop v6.0 (FAO copyright).
+AquaCrop v7.0 and higher versions are released as open-source Fortran code, developed at KU Leuven and endorsed by the Food and Agriculture Organization (FAO) of the United Nations (FAO and KU Leuven copyright).
 Compared to AquaCrop v6.0, the AquaCrop v7.0 and higher versions feature bug fixes, performance improvements and internal restructuring, a translation from Pascal to Fortran, and a range of new and/or updated scientific features.

 The following applications are publicly distributed: